zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec01.md

           classification"
        4. Add name server IP as "-", key tag and the algorithm code to the set with the same name as the extracted message tag.
-       5. If the digest algorithm code is 2 add IP address as "-" and the key tag to the *Algo 2 DS* set.
-       6. Else, add IP address as "-" and the key tag to the *Non-Algo 2 DS* set.
+       5. If the digest algorithm code is 2 add IP address as "-" and the key tag to the *Algo 2 DS* set, else add IP address as "-" and the key tag to the *Non-Algo 2 DS* set.
     2. Add name server IP as "-" to the *Responds With DS* set.
     3. Make *Parent NS IP* an empty set.